pum-purum-pum-pum/asteroids2.0/progress.md

 * add AI for enemies with aware of shadows \somehow/
 * asteroids spawn coins \/
 * collect conins with magneto \/
-* rewrite lazers logic and unify killing logic
+* rewrite lazers logic and unify killing logic \/
+* exp coins and coins add real exp and real money.
+Killing -- not \/
-* Time to next wave (mb also add ability to add pauses between waves)
+* Time to next wave (mb also add ability to add pauses between waves) -- \nope/
 * add boss1
 * enemies
 * * constantly trhows slow bullets in spiral(while rotating)
 * * rarely throws super fast bullets
-* * lazer beams around and rotating
+* * lazer beams around and rotating \/
 * add boss2
 * add score table
-* agressive only if noticed
+* agressive only if noticed \/
 * fix sounds??? seems ok
+* more gold for more level you are

 * circular style? circular pixel art?